-TVs that use values image quality highly should do their damndest to buy one.
+TVs that use OLED screens are so good that anybody who values image quality highly should do their damndest to buy one.
 The problem is, they're really expensive -- as much as twice the price of a solid-performing TV with a LCD screen.
-So yeah, stepping up to OLED is an investment, but if you want the best picture, it's worth it.are so good that anybody who
+So yeah, stepping up to OLED is an investment, but if you want the best picture, it's worth it.

 The nice thing is that all newer OLEDs have very similar -- read: spectacular -- picture quality, so you can get the least-expensive one and not have to worry about missing much.
 Every year the "cheapest" OLED series is LG's "B" lineup, and for 2019 that's the B9 series reviewed here.

-Its picture has all of that high-contrast OLED goodness, beating any non-OLED TV I've tested, including models fromand .
-In my side-by-side comparisons between B9 and the more-expensive it was tough to see any difference.
+Its picture has all of that high-contrast OLED goodness, beating any non-OLED TV I've tested, including models from Samsung and Vizio.
+In my side-by-side comparisons between B9 and the more-expensive C9 OLED TV it was tough to see any difference.
 The B9 was slightly dimmer and it did a bit better job cleaning up some lower-quality video, but that's it.
 In my book the two are so close that it's not worth the price difference for the C9 -- generally at least $200, although I'd still recommend the B9 even if it only cost $100 less than the C9.